Greater Antilles: History

-The Dominican Republic regained independence from Haitian rule in 1844 after the Dominican War of Independence.
-The rest of the Greater Antilles would remain under colonial rule for another hundred years.
-Along with the Philippines in Asia, Spain transferred possession of Cuba and Puerto Rico to the United States as a result of its loss in the Spanish-American War in 1898, coinciding with the Cuban War of Independence.
-This was the final loss of Spain's territorial possessions in the Americas.
-U.S. military rule over the island lasted until 1902, when Cuba was granted formal independence.

-In 1917, the U.S. Congress passed the Jones–Shafroth Act (popularly known as the Jones Act), granting U.S. citizenship to Puerto Ricans born on or after April 25, 1898.
-In 1947, the U.S. Congress passed the Elective Governor Act, signed by President Truman, allowing Puerto Ricans to vote for their own governor.
+In 1917, the U.S. Congress passed the Jones–Shafroth Act granting U.S. citizenship to Puerto Ricans born on or after April 25, 1898.
+In 1947, the U.S. Congress passed the Elective Governor Act, signed by President Harry S. Truman, allowing Puerto Ricans to vote for their own governor.
 The Cuban Revolution in 1959 established Cuba as the only communist state in the Greater Antilles.
 Jamaica was granted independence from the U.K in August 1962 becoming the last currently independent state in the Greater Antilles to achieve independence.